htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 can be explict about which form to use for properties by adding either the ``-nested`` or ``-not-nested`` option to ``GPU_DISCOVERY_EXTRA``.

-The format of GPU properties, whether nested or not is reflected in the slot ClassAd.
+The format -- nested or not -- of GPU properties in the slot ad is the same as published by *condor_gpu_discovery*.
 The use of nested GPU property ads is necessary to do GPU matchmaking and to properly support heterogenous GPUs.
 For pools that have execute nodes running older versions of HTCondor, you may want to config ``-not-nested`` on newer machines for consistency with older